 - After Barton Yarborough died of a heart attack, his characters on Dragnet and One Man's Family were written out of their respective stories (Dragnet's Romero even dying of an offscreen heart attack).

-- On Family Guy, Peter's mother Thelma died following the death of Phyllis Diller.
+- Peter's mother Thelma died following the death of Phyllis Diller.

 - After Carrie Fisher passed away in December 2016, her character Angela was initially written out of the show.
 Two years later, the episode "Pawtucket Pete" stated that Angela had died and showed Peter delivering the eulogy at her funeral.